FULL NAME AND LOCATION OF UNIVERSITY

 IS HOUSING ASSISTANCE AVAILABLE?
 IS IT GUARANTEED?
 HOW DO STUDENTS APPLY?

 Yes, all students are required to live in on-campus, apartment style housing and receive application information via MavLINK after admissions.
-Reminder emails will come from the Manager of Education Abroad or International Student Advisors.
+Reminder emails will come from the Global Learning Advisor or International Student Advisors.

 On-Campus Housing: University Village recommended.
 Allows for a one semester policy.
 Maverick Village is also approved, although only recommended for academic year placements.